-✓ Analyze Your Staffing Levels and Schedules
+Analyze Your Staffing Levels and Schedules

-- Do I have enough staff to permit resident directed care? - Are residents who need help with their activities of daily living such as bathing, dressing, etc., able to be cared for when and how they choose (within reasonable limits)? - If no, is there any way I can add direct care staff? - Is there a way to change staff schedules to permit more resident directed care?
+- Do I have enough staff to permit resident-directed care? - Are residents who need help with their activities of daily living such as bathing, dressing, etc., able to be cared for when and how they choose (within reasonable limits)? - If not, is there any way I can add direct care staff? - Is there a way to change staff schedules to permit more resident-directed care?

-√ Educate Families
+Educate Families

-- Is the fact that many families of residents chose the residence and pay the bills the reason I may be allowing them to make decisions for competent residents? - Is the fact that residents are frail the reason I may be allowing families to make decisions that competent residents may disagree with?
+- How do I ensure that residents' choice and control are respected when dealing with families? - Is the fact that many families chose the residence and pay the bills the reason I may be allowing them to make decisions for competent residents? - Is the fact that residents are frail the reason I may be allowing families to make decisions that competent residents may disagree with?